ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 distinguished by `_lastmodifiedticks`, the value of the `last-modified` field in a document's metadata, measured in ticks (1/10,000th of a second).
 This field appears as another column in the S3 tables.

 {PANEL/}

+{PANEL: Transform Script}

+Transformation scripts are similar to those in the RavenDB ETL and SQL ETL tasks - see more about this in [ETL Basics](../../../server/ongoing-tasks/etl/basics#transform).
+The major difference is the way the data is partitioned at the destination: data extracted from the same collection can be further divided into folders and child folders.
+Querying the data usually involves scanning the entire folder, so there is an efficiency advantage to using more folders.

+#### The `key` Parameter

+As with other ETL tasks, the method that actually loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks the method takes two parameters: the object itself and an additional key.
+The key determines one or more layers of child folders that contain the actual destination table.

+{CODE-BLOCK: javascript}
+loadTo<folder name>(key, object)
+{CODE-BLOCK/}

+The child folders created by OLAP ETL are a sort of 'virtual column'.
+This just means that in the address or URL of the folder, the folder name looks like this: `/[virtual column name]=[key]/`.
+You don't have to set the virtual column name - its default value is `_partition`.

+The actual value that you pass as the `key` loadTo<folder name> is one of two methods:
+* `partitionBy(key)` - takes one or more child folder names.
+* `noPartition()` - creates no child folders.

+`partitionBy()` can take the following types of values:
+* One `string` which serves as partition name.
+* A pair of `string` which are the virtual column name and partition name.
+Written like this: `[string, string]`
+* A list of the two types of values above.

+Here is an example of possible values for `partitionBy()` and the resulting folder names:

+{CODE-BLOCK: javascript}
+loadToMyFolder(
+    partitionBy('one'),
+    object
+)
+//Loads the object to /MyFolder/_partition=one/

+loadToMyFolder(
+    partitionBy(['month', 'August']),
+    object
+)
+//Loads the object to /MyFolder/month=August/

+loadToMyFolder(
+    partitionBy('byMonth', ['month', 'August'], ['week', 'two'], 'Monday'),
+    object
+)
+//Loads the object to /MyFolder/_partition=byMonth/month=August/week=two/_partition=Monday/ {CODE-BLOCK/}

+#### Script Example

+{CODE script@Server\OngoingTasks\ETL\OlapETL.cs /}

+!!!$customPartitionValue

+{PANEL/}